storageos/storageos.github.io/_docs/getting_started/licensing.md

    ![image](/images/docs/overview/licensing-21.png)

 2. Complete the Name and Email fields
-2. Use the {% icon fa-plus %} to add as many referrals as you like
+2. Use the `+` to add as many referrals as you like
 3. Click on the ![image](/images/docs/overview/referfriends.png) button to submit and complete

    ![screenshot](/images/docs/overview/licensing-22.png)